superjond/PublicFreeSuffix/agreements/acceptable-use-policy.md

 #### 2. Prohibited Activities and Content

-The following activities and content are expressly prohibited when using any SOKG Registry services:
+The following activities and content are expressly prohibited when using any PUBLIC Free Suffix services:

 * Any illegal or criminal activities.
 * Fraudulent activities, including phishing websites and malicious links.